pingcap/tidb/docs/design/2020-07-07-change-column-types.md

 ### Note

 This operation itself is an `alter table tableName modify/change column …` statement, which includes changing the column type, changing the column attribute from null to not null, changing the column offset, etc. Considering the atomicity, some operations need to be changed together.
-Considering the atomicity, some operations need to be changed together.

 In addition, due to the complexity of this feature, considering that the friendly review needs to be divided into multiple PRs, a switch can be added to deal with the problem of multiple PRs.